Chlamydia Discharge: What Does It Look & Smell Like?

 Read on to find out more about chlamydia discharge and how it differs from other types of discharge.

 Chlamydia discharge is different to regular discharge.
-The appearance of chlamydia discharge is usually yellow in colour, and has a thick, cloudy appearance.
+The appearance of chlamydia discharge may vary but it is usually yellow in colour, and has a thick, cloudy appearance.
 It is accompanied by a strong smell.

 If you notice discharge similar to that of chlamydia, you should get tested.
 You can visit your GP, local pharmacy, or your local genitourinary medicine (GUM) clinic to get tested.
 Alternatively, you can buy a discreet and convenient home chlamydia test kit on the high street or online pharmacy.
 Unlike other conditions, you cannot make a diagnosis by looking at pictures of chlamydia discharge.
 This is because discharge can vary amongst individuals.
 Discharge can also be a symptom of another STI or medical condition, so testing is the most accurate way to confirm diagnosis.